 This case involved an allegation pursuant to Section 481(2) of the Act.
-Specifically, it is alleged that the Agent failed or refused to provide information and documentation requested by an AIC investigator within the time specified in a Demand for Information (the "Demand").
-In so doing, it is alleged that he contravened s.
-481 of the Act.
+Specifically, it is alleged that the Former Agent failed or refused to provide information and documentation requested by an AIC investigator within the time specified in a Demand for Information (the "Demand").
+In so doing, he contravened a provision of the Act pursuant to section 480(1)(b).